Monrava/gcp-ctf-workshop-public/hints/challenge1.md

 Just by supplying any Google access token you will be able to access the endpoint!

-Once you have obtained access and can read from the Kubernetes API - what API resources can you query?
+Once you have gained access and can read from the Kubernetes API - which API resources can you query?

 You can find out which permissions 'system:authenticated' has on this cluster with a request to this endpoint:
 #####